CiscoSE/homebridge-c9800/README.md

 To make your WLC work with the plugin:

-1. Connect your WLC to your home network.
+1. Connect your WLC to your network.
 2. Configure your WLC.
 3. Write down the IP address of the WLC.
 4. Enable Netconf on the WLC.